-- Learning Objectives - Students will be able to - o Describe basic procedures of how a bill becomes a law - Recognize the importance of Members' of Congress goals and how Members achieve these goals - o Explain what collective action problems and public goods are and how political parties help solve collective action problems in Congress - Identify the differences between Cartel Theory, Conditional Party Government, and Pivotal Politics
+- Learning Objectives - Students will be able to - O Describe the basic procedures of how a bill becomes a law - o Recognize the importance of Members' of Congress goals and how Members achieve these goals - Explain what collective action problems, public goods, and negative agenda power are and how political parties help solve collective action problems in Congress - Identify the differences between Cartel Theory, Conditional Party Government, and Pivotal Politics

 - Fenno, Richard.
 Congressmen in Committees pp. Prologue & Ch.
 1. (1973).
 [19 pages] - Kollman 5.1: Mayhew, David.
 "The Electoral Connection" [13 pages] - Kollman 12.1: Aldrich, John.
 "Why Parties?
 A Second Look" [16 pages] - Binder, Sarah.
-"The Politics of Legislative Stalemate."
-In Kernell (Section 6.2) [9 pages]
+"Presidential and Congressional Rivalry in an Era of Polarization" in Rivals for Power [17 pages]

-• Suggested Readings:
+Suggested Readings:

 - o Kollman 1.1: Olson, Mancur: "The Logic of Collective Action: Public Goods and the Theory of Groups" - o Kollman 5.3: Cox, Gary.
 And Mathew D. McCubbins.
-"Setting the Agenda: Responsible Party Government in the U.S. House of Representatives" - O Aldrich, John H. and David Rhode.
+"Setting the Agenda: Responsible Party Government in the U.S. House of Representatives" - o Aldrich, John H. and David Rhode.
 "Congressional Committees in a Continuing Partisan Era." in Kernell (Section 6.3)